 President of SlapDash Publishing, Daniel is the author of two books about the good old days at Carolina Beach, North Carolina.
 Carolina Beach, NC - Images and Icons of a Bygone Era, Volume 1 and Friends & Neighbors Remembered, Volume 2.
 He is an avid photographer, graphic designer, biology teacher and videographer.
 Born in Wilmington, NC and raised at Carolina Beach and Teachey, NC, Daniel is phenomenally proud of his heritage and strives to create beautiful books that accurately and colorfully reflect the local culture and history of the lower Cape Fear region.
-Daniel is a direct descendant of Blackbeard and struggles daily not to wreak havoc among the southward sailing vessels that ply the Intracoastal waterway.
+Daniel is a direct descendant of Blackbeard and struggles daily not to wreak havoc among the decent folk that reside in the place of his birth, Wilmington, North Carolina.

 “I attended Harrells Christian Academy in Sampson County, from Kindergarten through 12th grade.
 I have a Bachelor of Science in Marine Biology from University of North Carolina at Wilmington and a Masters of Science in Biology-Ecology from the University of Guam.
 I attended school in Guam for four years - coming home every Christmas and summer.
 I was inducted into the Ancient Order of the Chamorri by Governor Joseph Ada in June, 1994.
 While I truly enjoyed my time spent in Guam, there is no place like being home in North Carolina.
 I was the Commercial Production Manager and Webmaster for WECT TV-6 for 7 years and I am now a Biology instructor at Cape Fear Community College.”

-Daniel loves technology and collects all things made by Apple Inc. Trying new foods and cuisines is his passion.
+Daniel loves technology and collects all things made by Apple Inc. Trying new foods is another passion.
 Not surprisingly, his family has a long and varied history in the restaurant business.
 On that point, he considers Britt’s Donuts “the pinnacle of culinary perfection” and he has authored a book on the subject.
-He lives near Hampstead on the intracoastal waterway.
+Daniel, his wife and their two lovely cats, live in Wilmington, NC.

 firstname.lastname@example.org • tel.